This post was most recently updated on December 4th, 2018

 - Increased stress levels

-So the foods you take have to counteract the effects of the 5 problems referred above.
+So the foods you take should REVERSE the effects of the 5 problems referred above.

 Here are the 20 foods that are crucial to correct hormonal imbalances, set right blood sugar metabolism, reduce inflammation, enhance immunity and reduce your stress levels.